 Red Dead Redemption 2 on PC: release date

 So when could we see Red Dead Redemption 2 on PC?
-At this point Rockstar is unlikely to make an announcement anytime soon, as the studio seems to be focusing on Red Dead Online.
+At this point Rockstar could make an announcement at any time, but it's worth noting that the studio seems to be focusing on Red Dead Online so news on Red Dead 2 on PC could be a while off.

 While 2010's Red Dead Redemption never came to PC, previous Rockstar games like GTA IV or GTA V both took around six months to make the jump to PC after their initial console launch.
-So that means we could be looking at an April/May 2019 launch date this time around.
+So that means we could have been looking at an April/May 2019 launch date this time around, but we've now missed that window.

 Given the scale of the the open-world game, it's not wholly surprising for a PC port to follow a few months after – it takes a lot of work to get the game running on different systems.
 But the longer PC gamers have to wait, the less likely they are to maintain their anticipation.